 - he puts fun and joy into the game, and

 - he gives the players ownership and responsibility.

 Nobody wants to work for a boss (or coach) who barks orders and directives and demands obedience.
 Everybody wants to think they have something to contribute, and wants to feel valued.
 Most of all, if it isn’t fun, why do it?

 We can translate Kerr’s coaching style into the experience we build for our Scouts.

 - Are you, as an adult leader, directing the Scouts?
 Are you telling the youth leaders what to do?
 Are you expecting perfection and hard work out of the boys?

 - Or are you keeping the fun in the game of Scouting?
 Giving your Scouts gentle coaching while making sure their input is what matters?
 Leaving management and leadership decisions up to the youth leaders?

 Keep in mind that it’s their troop, not yours, and that you are there to help them learn how to run it – and make sure they have some fun along the way.

-Image: Getty ImagesThis post A leader we can learn from first appeared on Bobwhite Blather.
+Image: Getty ImagesThis post first appeared on Bobwhite Blather.